-> HV powerline carrier systems typically operate in the frequency range up to 500kHz.
-Classic HV PLC systems make use of bandwidth of up to 32 kHz per system, providing a data rate of up to 320 kbps.
+HV powerline carrier systems typically operate in the frequency range up to 500 kHz.
+Classic HV PLC systems make use of bandwidth of up to 32 kHz per system, providing a maximum data rate of up to 320 kbps.
 In contrast to classic PLC systems, PowerLink IP utilizes a frequency band of up to 256 kHz, allowing a maximum data rate of up to 2 Mbps per transmission direction.
-In addition to the expanded frequency band, the completely newly developed, efficient bandwidth utilization is the core functionality of the PowerLink IP system.
+In addition to the expanded frequency band, the efficient bandwidth utilization and simple frequency management are part of the core functionality of the PowerLink IP system.

-> Parts of the frequency band can be blocked (notched) within the channel band of a PowerLink IP system.
+Parts of the frequency band can be blocked (notched) within the channel band of a PowerLink IP system.
 This feature allows higher data rates because the PowerLink IP frequency band can be extended beyond blocked (e.g. radio) frequencies.

 In case a part of the PowerLink IP frequency band is disturbed, additional frequency bandwidth can be requested from other PowerLink IP systems, if available.
 This feature ensures the maximum data throughput for all PowerLink IP systems in case of external disturbances.